aws/aws-sam-cli/docs/usage.md

 cp hello_world/app.py hello_world/build/
 ```

+NOTE: `--debug-options` does not currently work with python3.7 runtime.

 ### Ptvsd configuration

 As we installed ptvsd library in the previous step, we need to enable